Jaminur-Rashid/Test_Repository/README.md

 ###### This repository contains the code of the Javascript assignment.

 # Features
 .
-Added hotel datepicker in check in and checkout input field.
+Added hotel datepicker in check in and checkout input field .
-.
 Added total number of guest counter in the Guest button .
 Added price range slider in price range button
 .
 Added auto complete place suggestion using google place api